OpenOLAT/OpenOLAT-docs/sites/manual_how-to/docs/test_creation_procedure/test_creation_procedure.md

 **Configuration of the course:**<br>
-Authoring > select the course > Administration > Settings
+Authoring > Select the course > Administration > Settings

 **Configuration of the course element:**<br>
-Authoring > select the course > Administration > Course editor > select the course element > settings in the tabs
+Authoring > Select the course > Administration > Course editor > Select the course element > Settings in the tabs

 **Configuration of the learning resource:**<br>
-Authoring > select the form learning resource > Administration > Settings
+Authoring > Select the form learning resource > Administration > Settings

 **Configuration of a question:**<br>
-Open the question in the question editor > switch with a click on an element into the edit mode > related options appear
+Open the question in the question editor > Switch with a click on an element into the edit mode > Related options appear

 <br>